zapateros/Synacor-Challenge/README.md

 I ran the script and saved the length of the stack every iteration and I saw a wave pattern.
 When I looked closer to the stack I saw it was filled with threes, twos and zeros.
 Therefore my instinct was to count occurrences of these particular numbers and saw a pattern.
 At this point I started looking at the problem from a different perspective: I created six variables *a,b,c,d,e* and *f*, which represent *reg1*, *reg2* and the amount of fours, threes, twos and ones in the stack respectively.
 Important is to **not** count the one and three that were in the stack at the beginning.
 When running the script while saving these variables every iteration for a while (it will practically never end), you'll see what happens.
 Especially when you change register 8, you should be able to see what happens.

 I saw that the script fills *b, d, e* and *f* up to the value you have given in register 8 before running the teleporter.
-So the new starting point, for this second reverse engineering attempt, is ```c(0, reg8, 1, reg8, reg8, reg8)```.
+So a nice starting point, for this second reverse engineering attempt, is ```c(a, b, c, d, e, f) == c(0, reg8, 1, reg8, reg8, reg8)```.
 Note *c* is one; which means the stack starts with one four (and will never increase luckily).
 Now let's try running the script with a starting *reg8* of 20,000.
 I used this high number because there are calculations with modulus 32768 and therefore you should pick a high starting number to really see what is happening in the high regions.
-You could just run the script and wait a while, but because it fills the stack with 20,000 threes, twos and zeros, you could also just help it a bit and set the following starting points:
+You could just run the script and wait a while, but because we know it will fill the stack with 20,000 threes, twos and zeros, you could also just help it a bit and set the following starting points:
 ```R
 reg1 <- 0
 reg8 <- 20000